x1F/sip-framework/docs-snapshot/declarative.md

 The `@ExecutionOrder` annotation can be utilized to provide absolute ordering for a connector processor.
 The annotation supports three variants:
 1. By supplying the order-number of this processor's execution.
 The processors will be executed in the order from the lowest to the highest number.
 A continuous numbering is not required.
 If there are multiple processors with the same ordering number, their execution order is non-deterministic.
 2. By setting `@ExecutionOrder(first = true)`.
 This processor will always be executed before any other.
 This may only be specified once per connector.
 3. By setting `@ExecutionOrder(last = true)`.
-This processor will always be last before any other.
+This processor will always be last after any other.
 This may only be specified once per connector.

 ```java
 @InboundConnector(requestModel = String.class)